EsseGesse: Comandante Mark

-Against the background of the American Revolutionary War, Comandante Mark is presented to the readers as a handsome, brave, sturdy and invincible young man, who nonetheless does not convey any trace of the aloofness that is often generated by a protagonist's sense of superiority over the surrounding world.
-Mark has just the right degree of self-confidence as a hero and he radiates a warm feeling of confidence; he has accumulated excellent experience in his field (pitched battles and uncompromising warfare against the soldiers of George III) and he uses his vast knowledge on every occasion and always succeeds.
-He moves together with the Ontario Wolves, a group of indomitable guerrilla fighters composed of men and women from many different places, of all ages and from all social classes, people with different histories and past lives who have joined together.
+Against the background of the American Revolutionary War, Comandante Mark is presented to readers as a physically strong and confident young man, notable for lacking the aloofness or sense of superiority sometimes associated with protagonists of the genre.
+Mark is depicted as having gained extensive experience through repeated hard-fought engagements against the forces of George III, which he draws on to succeed.
+He is accompanied by the Ontario Wolves, a group of guerrilla fighters drawn from many different places, of all ages and social classes, united by a shared cause despite their differing personal histories.

 After Sartoris and Sinchetto passed on in 1989 and 1991 respectively, Guzzon was the only one left capable of designing and supervising the stories of Mark and his Ontario Wolves in Special Albums; so the baton was completely handed over to the illustrator Lina Buffolente, another doyen of Italian cartoons, mainly known for her contribution to the "Piccolo Ranger" saga.
 The scripts were instead developed over the following years by Bonelli's new generation of authors, such Moreno Burattini and Luigi Mignacco and Michele Masiero.
 The passing away of Guzzon in May 2000 finally marked the end of EsseGesse.